opensourcecorp/osc-infra/configmgmt/README.md

 and so also stores all non-sensitive Salt States/Pillar data (`salt/{salt,pillar}/`) for VM-bound services across OpenSourceCorp.

-Aether also manages its *own* configuration once it boots, by setting itself as a client of its own server on `localhost`.
+configmgmt also manages its *own* configuration once it boots, by setting itself as a client of its own server on `localhost`.

 How to deploy
 -------------

-Aether machine images are created via the [Ymir](../imgbuilder) framework, just like other OSC platforms.
+configmgmt machine images are created via the [imgbuilder](../imgbuilder) framework, just like other OSC platforms.

-The easiest way to get Aether (and the rest of the OSC platform stack) up & running for development/testing is to use the [OSC local infra bootstrapper](../bootstrapper).
+The easiest way to get configmgmt (and the rest of the OSC platform stack) up & running for development/testing is to use the [OSC local infra bootstrapper](../bootstrapper).

-For production deployments, refer to the `gaia/` subdirectory for IaC configurations/scripts.
+For production deployments, refer to the `infracode/` subdirectory for IaC configurations/scripts.

 How to add a new application
 ----------------------------

-To add a new application/platform to Aether, take the following steps:
+To add a new application/platform to configmgmt, take the following steps:

 1. Create two new subfolders with an empty `_core.sls` file in each, i.e.
    `salt/salt/<app_name>/_core.sls` and `salt/pillar/<app_name>/_core.sls`.